xinhanzhang/homepage/_pages/about.md

 I am interested in the micro-economics when there is a lack of information.
 I work on decision making under risk/uncertainty, incomplete information game theory, and the more applied information design problems.

 Prior to joining NUS, I obtained my bachelor's degree in mathematics and physics, and double degree in economics from Tsinghua University.
-Here is my CV (https://github.com/xinhanzhang/files/CV1023.pdf).
+Here is my [CV](https://github.com/xinhanzhang/files/CV1023.pdf).

 Working Papers
 ======
-1. Consistency and Pairwise Consistency (link)
+1. Consistency and Pairwise Consistency (link) (with Yi-Chun Chen)

    Abstract：

    We study the finite Harsanyi model where each agent's type is associated with a posterior belief over some fundamental uncertainty and type profiles of other agents.
 We show that if the agents' posteriors have full support, the model admits a common prior (i.e., is consistent in Harsanyi's sense) if and only if any pair of agents have a common prior.
 We extend the result to Aumann models where posteriors need not have full support but satisfy a condition called _double irreducibility_ which strengthens the irreducibility condition of Samet (1998).
 Our results imply circumstances where characterizations of consistency such as the no-trade theorems and the convergence of higher-order expectations reduce to the corresponding characterizations for pairwise consistency.

-1. Correlated Utility Theory -  An Optimal Transport Approach (link)
+1. Correlated Utility Theory - An Optimal Transport Approach (link) (with Yi-Chun Chen, Soo Hong Chew)

    Abstract: